vstehle/SCT_Parser/README.md

                            We know about them; they are due to U-Boot FAT filesystem implementation limitations and they do
                            not prevent an OS to boot.

+   `KNOWN ACS LIMITATION` Genuine bugs, which are fixed in a more recent version
+                          of the ACS or which must ultimately be fixed and which we know about.
 -------------------------------------------------------------------------------

 Some of the rules just add a `comments` field with some help text.